 Cash Flow

 Cash flow is an important prognosticator for holders of the company's stocks and bonds because cash is needed to invest for future growth, to pay dividends to stockholders, and to pay interest and other liabilities to prevent bankruptcy.
 Cash flow is also necessary for investment funds, such as master limited partnerships and REITs, that pay periodic dividends or distributions, since these incomes can only be paid out of a positive cash flow.
-Without a substantial cash flow, investment funds may have to pay a lower dividend, or even suspend payments, which will cause the value of the investment to decline.
+Without substantial cash flow, investment funds must lower their dividend, or even suspend payments, causing the value of the investment to decline.

 The ability to generate cash emanates from the company's operational performance and financial flexibility, such as the ability to borrow, issue equity, and sell assets.
 Cash is money, of course, but can also include coins, currency, cashier's checks, certified checks, money orders, personal checks, and bank drafts.
 Cash equivalents are also included because they can be immediately converted to cash.
 The Financial Accounting Standards Board (FASB) defines cash equivalents as commercial paper and other debt instruments with remaining maturities of 3 months or less.